lottie/lottie-spec/CONTRIBUTING.md

 1. **Contributions that _do not_ change the specifications, or their interpretation**
-   These are issues and PRs largely aimed at improving legibility, fixing editorial errors, clearing up ambiguities, or adding examples to existing specifications.
+   These are issues and PRs largely aimed at improving legibility, fixing editorial errors, clearing up ambiguities, adding examples to existing specifications, or updating the tooling that generates the documentation.
-   These may be progressed and merged without much process.
+   These may be progressed and merged without much process and typically only require one approval from a member of the LAC working group.

 2. **Contributions that _do_ meaningfully change the specifications**
    These must progress through the stages of RFC, guided by a sponsor until